 Crowds watch a remembrance day ceremony at the ceramic poppy art installation by artist Paul Cummins entitled 'Blood Swept Lands and Seas of Red' in the dry moat of the Tower of London in London, Tuesday, Nov.
 11, 2014.
 (AP Photo/Kirsty Wigglesworth)

-OHA is a monthly allowance paid to service members assigned to an OCONUS PDS (permanent duty station outside the continental U.S., not including Hawaii and Alaska) authorized to live in private housing.
+Overseas Housing Allowance (OHA) is a monthly allowance paid to service members assigned to an OCONUS PDS (permanent duty station outside the continental U.S., not including Hawaii and Alaska) authorized to live in private housing.
 OHA defrays the member's housing costs and includes the following components:

-- Utility/recurring maintenance expenses,
+- Utility/recurring maintenance expenses, and

-- Move-in housing allowance (MIHA) and
+- Move-in housing allowance (MIHA)

 - Move-In Housing Allowance/Rent: This covers all rent related expenses; receipts are required.
 These expenses are fixed, one time, nonrefundable charges levied by the landlord, the landlord(s) agent or a foreign government which the member must pay before occupying a dwelling.
 Examples are real estate agent fees, redecoration fees, and one-time lease taxes.